 7. STORING FREEZABLE BAKING

-these containers are no longer available
+*unfortunately these containers are no longer available.

 8. DON’T FORGET TO LABEL

 I use masking tape on my containers to easily identify what’s in the container.
+This makes it quick and easy for me to get out the school snacks that I need when preparing lunchboxes on a busy school morning.

 PLAN YOUR DINNERS – Create a plan for your lunches and meals so you will eat balanced meals throughout the week.
 Planning ahead will save you on those busy nights that you can plan an easy dish or slow cooker meal rather than getting take out.